 - Tools like calculators and measuring instruments are at a premium, and parents are being asked to pay to help cover the cost of these items.

-- Schools in higher income areas tend to offer more programs and opportunities than poor schools because parents are able to chip in more to provide those opportunities.
+- Schools in higher-income areas tend to offer more programs and opportunities than poor schools because parents are able to chip in more to provide those opportunities.
 The report found that schools with a predominance of low-income families raise one dollar for every $20 raised by schools with fewer low-income families.

-- School with fewer low-income families are more willing to charge those families for additional services like extra-curricular activities and field trips, while schools with more poor families are not willing to ask families to contribute when they are barely paying the mortgage and putting food on the table.
+- Schools with fewer low-income families are more willing to charge those families for additional services like extra-curricular activities and field trips, while schools with more poor families are not willing to ask families to contribute when they are barely paying the mortgage and putting food on the table.

 It is easy to see from the last three findings on this list how disparities among higher and lower-income students are directly affecting the quality of education each student receives.
 Because education is a huge factor in breaking the poverty cycle, it is imperative that poor students receive the same educational opportunities if they are to move out of their poverty-driven environment.